danielrhodeswarp/phonegap-by-dissection/README.md

 The tutorial assumes *nothing* and is very hand-holdy.
 It includes a lot of screenshots.
 Try it!

+NEW

+Updated to cover PhoneGap 3.3

 TODO
 - some bits missing
 - some bits unclear
-- this version of tut used PhoneGap 3.1 - current PhoneGap is 3.3 :-(